debeando/skeely/README.md

 - Verify cardinality with MySQL and data.
 - List all codes and checks.
 - Allow to connect to MySQL for lint tables and analize cardinality.
+- Put sumary when it finish, how many errors?
+It seems everything is right.